 Alternatively, if your company is involved with a construction project, consider sending a demand letter (or a Notice of Intent to Lien if you’re in construction) at 60 days past due and measure how this affects your delinquent receivables.

 In any situation, when your company automating processes, don’t be afraid to alter the triggers that guide process.
 This is how you can incrementally improve the results.

 It cannot be stated enough, business is about relationships and it’s important to show appreciation to your customers when they pay on time.

 Some companies use dynamic discounting or better terms for early payments, Taulia is a great platform for this.

 Other collectors send hand-written cards to the accounts payable counterparts.
-This makes quite an impression on customers, and it can be automated with companies like MailLift.

 Whichever method you choose, make sure to recognize your good customers, and acknowledge good behavior from your less responsive customers.

 And by all means, try to stay human.

 About the Author: